OpenCLIM/ecocrop/README.md

 $S_P=0\text{ for all other }PTOT$

 # Citation
-If you use this tutorial in your work, or it helped you, please cite this repository by using the 'Cite this repository' button on the [main repository page](https://github.com/NERC-CEH/object_store_tutorial/), to the right of the files, or the CITATION.cff file in the root of the repository.
+If you use this repository in your work, or it helped you, please cite this repository by using the 'Cite this repository' button on the [main repository page](https://github.com/OpenCLIM/ecocrop), to the right of the files, or the CITATION.cff file in the root of the repository.

 # Disclaimer